trylotus/connectors/README.md

 ```

 ### Main connector code
 The `ethereum.go` file connects to the data source (in this case, an Ethereum RPC).
-When data is received, it is cleaned and shaped into the Protobuf format defined above, and sent to the correct Topics in the Nakji Message Queue (Kafka).
+When data is received, it is cleaned and shaped into the Protobuf format defined above, and sent to the correct Topics in the Lotus Message Queue (Kafka).

 ```go title="/ethereum.go"
 package ethereum